opensorcerer20/quizapp/README.md

   - TBD (I remember trying to use tailwind and/or chakra but hit a problem; don't remember what problem)

 ## notes
-- issue: using Text with style fontSize with either "1.2em" or "20px" caused it to crash
+- issue: using Text with style fontSize with either "1.2em" or "20px" caused it to crash; just use numbers I guess?

 ## Planned future features
 - [x] load local text file, in form of "question\nanswer\nquestion\nanswer"